Therapy for Chronic Illness

 • Health anxiety or avoidance of health maintaining behaviors

-• Implementing lifestyle changes (diet, exercise)
+• Implementing lifestyle changes (diet, exercise, stress management)

 • Kinesiophobia (fear/avoidance of movement and exercise)